Wuwei9536/FastRTC/README.md

 ## A Video Chat inspired by ianramzy's [Zipcall](https://github.com/ianramzy/decentralized-video-chat).

 The code is modified based on Zipcall.ZipCall is a great project, and its UI is also comfortable.I like it very much and recommend it.

+But for well-known reasons, In China, We need to use Zipcall through the scientific Internet.
+In response to this problem, I did some work.

+Based on Zipcall,FastRTC adds the following features.

-Based on Zipcall, FastRTC supports self-built STUN /TURN server, which strips out the dependency on twilio, and supports call encryption, so that both parties to the connection need to know the room password to talk.
+- Support self-built STUN /TURN server to strips out the dependency on twilio.
+- Support call encryption, so that both parties to the connection need to know the room password to talk.
+- Have PWA characteristics, so that it is installable.

 I will continue to add new features

 ## Features